The following procedure explains how to install MCS in a UNIX environment. You must uninstall any existing version before installing the new version.

-When you install EXTRA! components, if you are not logged on as the root user or if you do not have root-level rights, your installation location may be limited to your own home directory.
+If you are not logged on as the root user, or if you do not have root-level rights, your installation location may be limited to your own home directory.

-To avoid errors associated with attempting to run on a computer with limited RAM or virtual memory, edit attachmateinstalldir/catalina.sh before running the EXTRA! installation.
-Change the first value in the line
+To avoid errors associated with attempting to run on a computer with limited RAM or virtual memory, edit attachmate_installdir/catalina.sh before running the installation.
+Change the first value in the following line to something smaller:

 JAVA_OPTS=\"-Xms256m -Xmx256m \"\\

 If you do not make these changes, you may encounter problems such as being unable to log in to MCS.
-You can check for associated errors in the EXTRA_setup.log, such as "unable to allocate memory" or "heap allocation failure."
+You can check for associated errors in the setup.log, for example, "unable to allocate memory," or "heap allocation failure."

 The Java VM heap size may need to be adjusted to allow for the number of sessions or threads running in your environment.
-As noted above, this option can be changed in attachmateinstalldir/catalina.sh, either before or after installation.
+As noted in the preceding section, this option can be changed in attachmate_installdir/HTTPEngine/bin/catalina.sh, either before or after installation.

-During installation, procedures, contained in InstalledLocation/EXTRA.PROC and EXTRAP.PROC, are created that can be added as members of your PROCLIB so that you can run EXTRA!
-Mainframe Server Edition as a z/OS started task.
+During installation, procedures, contained in InstalledLocation/HTTPEngine.PROC and HTTPEnginep.PROC, are created that can be added as members of your PROCLIB so that you can run MCS as a z/OS started task.
 For information about started tasks, contact your system administrator or refer to the documentation for your host computer.